-When installed, a 10 amp solar charging system includes 1 - 10 amp solar controller and 1 - 200 watt solar panel (190 watt with optional SkyBunk).
+When installed, a 10 amp solar charging system includes 1 - 10 amp solar controller and 1 - 100 watt solar panel.
 This factory-installation is wired with 10 gauge wire from the solar panel to the solar controller and to the auxiliary battery.
-Due to controller capacity, DO NOT add additional solar panels to this system.
+Due to controller capacity, it is not recommended to add additional solar panels to this system.